MaxB0zz/neutral_atom/README.md

 # neutral_atom

+## Graph Coloring

+Compares a naive classical graph coloring algorithm and quantum graph coloring using an MIS solver.

 ## Setup Guide

 > In order to run the notebook with the result you will need to run Docker in background.
 Once it is done, execute :